richb-hanover/OpenWrtScripts/README.md

 This is a set of scripts (sometimes also called "Openscripts") that configure and measure (and improve) latency in home routers (and everywhere else!)
 These scripts include:

-* Script to configure the OpenWrt router consistently after flashing factory firmware.
+* getstats.sh - a script to collect troubleshooting information that helps us diagnose problems in the OpenWrt distribution.

-* Script to collect troubleshooting information that helps us diagnose problems in the OpenWrt distribution.
+* config-openwrt.sh - a script to configure the OpenWrt router consistently after flashing factory firmware.

-* Scripts that measure the performance of your router or offer load to the network for testing.
+* betterspeedtest.sh & netperfrunner.sh & networkhammer.sh - scripts that measure the performance of your router or offer load to the network for testing.

-* Script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net.
+* tunnelbroker.sh - a script to set up a IPv6 6-in-4 tunnel to TunnelBroker.net. *This script has not been converted for OpenWrt*

 These scripts can be saved in the `/usr/lib/OpenWrtScripts` directory.
 The easiest way to do this is to use ssh into the router and enter these commands: